 By the end of my short stay, I loved this charming hotel so much and felt right at home here.
-If you’re thinking of staying here, take note that there are two Shinta Mani properties, Shinta Mani Club and Shinta Mani Resort, located next to each other and each a bit different from each other.
+If you’re thinking of staying here, take note that there are two Shinta Mani properties, Shinta Mani Angkor and Shinta Mani Shack (formerly called Shinta Mani Resort and not shack-like at all), located next to each other and each a bit different from each other.

-Shinta Mani Club was established first, and is a small, intimate hotel with only 39 rooms.
-Shinta Mani Resort is a sister property and was established in 2013 when it was renovated from what was originally another larger hotel next door.
+Shinta Mani Angkor was established first, and is a small, intimate hotel with only 39 rooms.
+Shinta Mani Shack is a sister property and was established in 2013 when it was renovated from what was originally another larger hotel next door.

-With its bigger size and 62 rooms, Shinta Many Resort tends to cater to larger groups, while I prefer the smaller Shinta Mani Club.
+With its bigger size and 62 rooms, Shinta Mani Shack tends to cater to larger groups, while I prefer the smaller Shinta Mani Angkor.